GPUOpen-Tools/radeon_compute_profiler/README.md

 * When used with CodeXL, all profiler data can be visualized in a user-friendly graphical user interface.

 ## What's New
-* Version 5.5 (8/22/18)
+*Version 5.6 (12/21/18)
  * Adds support for additional GPUs and APUs.
- * ROCm/HSA: Fixes several issues with incorrect or missing data transfer timestamps.
+ * Adds support for extracting kernel ISA for OpenCL kernels running on the ROCm stack.
+ * Additional Trace summary HTML pages generated for both OpenCL and ROCm/HSA traces.
+ * ROCm/HSA: Support for ROCm 2.0.
+ * ROCm/HSA: Use new librocprofiler64.so rather than deprecated libhsa-runtime-tools64.so library for performance counter collection and kernel dispatch timing data.
+   * Performance counter collection for GFX IPv7 based GPUs is no longer supported on ROCm.
+ * ROCm/HSA: There is no longer any difference between using --hsatrace and --hsaaqlpackettrace.
+Identical data will be produced by both profiling modes.
+ * OpenCL: Fixed several issues with profiling on Linux systems with the amdgpu-pro driver installed if both "PAL" and "legacy" OpenCL support was installed by the driver.
+ * Fixed an issue where incorrect kernel count displayed in the kernel occupancy output file.
+ * Fixed a potential race condition or hang when profiling a plaidML application.
+ * Fixed an issue when specifying a relative path to a counter file (--counterfile).
+ * 32-bit Linux binaries have been removed, as the OpenCL Linux driver no longer supports 32-bit OpenCL libraries.

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
 * Radeon Software Adrenaline Edition 18.8.1 or later (Driver Packaging Version 18.30 or later).
-* ROCm 1.8.
+* ROCm 2.0.
 See system requirements for ROCm: https://rocm.github.io/install.html and https://rocm.github.io/hardware.html
+  * For use with ROCm, please make sure that the optional ROCm package "rocprofiler-dev" is installed.
+    * Ubuntu: sudo apt install rocprofiler-dev
+    * CentOS: sudo yum install rocprofiler-dev
 * Windows 7, 8.1, and 10
   * For Windows, the `Visual C++ Redistributable for Visual Studio 2015` is required.
 It can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=48145
-* Ubuntu (16.04 and later) and RHEL (7 and later) distributions
+* Ubuntu (16.04 and later) and CentOS/RHEL (7 and later) distributions

 ## Cloning the Repository
 To clone the RCP repository, execute the following git commands